Mar 30, 2011

 Don't you love these?

-They're called FRUTTINI, and they're a clever little dessert.
+They're called fruttini, and they're a clever little dessert.
 The concept is easy, fruit pulp gets scooped out, made into sherbet or gelato, which then returns back in the empty fruit peel, in the form of delicious, chilled filling!

 The one portrayed above is a typical citrus display of fruttini, but the seasonal selection is virtually boundless.
 I've seen fresh frozen and gelato-filled pears, strawberries, whole pineapples, melons, figs, grapes, apricots, bananas, papayas, a huge watermelon at a party, and then chestnuts, walnuts... and even fennel, radishes and onions!